 The next best...and more common...scenario is for the prosecutor to reduce the DUI to a reckless driving charge.22 Prosecutors typically do this when the total evidence indicates that the defendant was guilty, but the police made a procedural mistake.
 An example would be administering the breath or blood test slightly after the two-hour post-arrest window.23

 When a DUI defendant plea bargains down to reckless driving, the judge will typically impose the same penalties as a DUI first (see section 1 above for the punishments).
 However, getting a reckless driving conviction is far preferable than a DUI conviction for four reasons:

 - If the defendant ever gets arrested for DUI again, the reckless driving conviction will not count as a previous DUI conviction.
 Therefore, the defendant will face prosecution for only a DUI first and not a DUI second, which carries much harsher penalties.

 - Having a reckless driving conviction carries less of a social stigma than having a DUI conviction.
-Therefore prospective employers are less likely to pass over people for a job if they show only a reckless driving conviction and not a DUI.
+Therefore prospective employers are less likely to pass over people for a job if they have only a reckless driving conviction.

-- A reckless driving conviction does not cause an automatic license suspension like a DUI first does.
-(However, it will add 8 demerit points to the defendant's driver's license.)
+- A reckless driving conviction does not cause an automatic license revocation like a DUI first does.
+However, it will add eight (8) demerit points to the defendant's driver's license.24